 The Black Everyman

 Simpson painted Aldridge again in the same year in the far grander The Captive Slave.
-The painting showcases Aldridge as a slave, shackled and in the garbs of a prisoner.
+The painting showcases Aldridge as an enslaved person, shackled and in the garbs of a prisoner.
 This was a rare depiction of slavery for portraiture at the time.
-Simpson, an advocate for the abolition of slavery, used the painting as a way to humanise the black man to his audience.
-Perhaps, Aldridge is not named, because he was not a slave and hence this would distort the intentions Simpson had for his painting.
+Simpson, an advocate for the abolition of slavery, used the painting as a way to humanise the Black man to his audience.
+Perhaps, Aldridge is not named, because he was not a enslaved person and hence this would distort the intentions Simpson had for his painting.

 In relation to The Captive Slave, Head of a Man now looks a little different.
 When exhibited in 2005, the artwork was titled Male Head Study [The Captive Slave], linking it directly to Simpson's other work.
 The costume Aldridge wears is similar to the one he wears in The Captive Slave.
-While in Head of a Man we might see it as some kind of costume of a stage actor, the costume could actually be the clothes of a slave.
-Perhaps, the character Simpson was painting was a slave and he was using Aldridge as a figurehead for his race.
-If done positively, it is possible Simpson did so to promote the emancipation of slaves.
-He was painting a face that had been somewhat relatively accepted by the public, despite being black, and using it to possibly humanise slaves.
+While in Head of a Man we might see it as some kind of costume of a stage actor, the costume could actually be the clothes of an enslaved person.
+Perhaps, the character Simpson was painting was a enslaved person and he was using Aldridge as a figurehead for his race.
+If done positively, it is possible Simpson did so to promote the emancipation of enslaved people.
+He was painting a face that had been somewhat relatively accepted by the public, despite being Black, and using it to possibly humanise enslaved people.
 In both works, Aldridge is not an individual.
-He is an everyman - a figure that symbolises the suffering of black people on a large scale.
+He is an everyman - a figure that symbolises the suffering of Black people on a large scale.

 Victim or Hero?